- Off road parking

 One twin bedroom.
 Ground floor bathroom with bath, shower over, basin and WC.
 Fitted kitchen with breakfast area.
 Sitting room with dining area.

 Electric storage heaters with mobile electric heater.
-Electric oven and hob, microwave, fridge, washer/dryer, TV with Freeview (inc. radio channels), DVD player, books/games/DVDs.
+Electric oven and hob, microwave, fridge, washing machine, TV with Freeview (inc. radio channels), DVD player, books/games/DVDs.
 Power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for one car.
-Parking for a small boat available nearby.
 Enclosed patio garden with garden furniture and BBQ.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop 4 mins walk, pub 3 mins walk.
 Note: Babes-in-arms only.

 - Last minute